jimdoescode/jimdoescode.github.io/_posts/2018-03-31-validate-a-stun-binding-req.md

 0x38 0x62 0x63 0x31 0x64 0x62 0x61 0x34 # Offer User name 8bc1dba4
 ```

-The user name after to colon (8bc1dba4) is the user defined by the client when it made its initial SDP offer.
+The user name after the colon (8bc1dba4) is the user defined by the client when it made its initial SDP offer.
 I'm not going to go into the offer/answer flow of SDP in this post but just know that this is a value that is
 handed to you by the client.

 ## Finding the MESSAGE-INTEGRITY

-To verify no one has tampered with this STUN binding request we need to attempt to compute
+To verify no one has tampered with this STUN binding request we need to compute
 the same MESSAGE-INTEGRITY hash that's in the request.
 The MESSAGE-INTEGRITY attribute is
 identified by the bytes `0x0008` followed by a two byte pad `0x00` and the length of the hash
 (`0x14` or 20).
 So the MESSAGE-INTEGRITY attribute of our request is